smuellerDD/leancrypto/linux_kernel/README.md

 changes.
 All algorithms adhere to the kernel crypto API standards and should be usable out of the box.

-For the CRYSTALS Kyber support, some special precautions need to be applied considering that there are two modes of operation a user must be aware of: acting as an Initiator or a Responder of a Kyber key agreement.
+For the ML-KEM (CRYSTALS Kyber) support, some special precautions need to be applied considering that there are two modes of operation a user must be aware
+of: acting as an Initiator or a Responder of a ML-KEM key agreement.
 This consideration is identical to the one that needs to be applied for (EC)Diffie-Hellman.
 The following listing enumerates the call sequence the user must apply for the given mode.
 The following sequences for both, the initiator and the responder is implemented in `leancrypto_kernel_kyber_tester.c` as a reference.

-* Acting as Initiator of a Kyber KEM operation:
+* Acting as Initiator of a ML-KEM operation:

 	1. Generate new keypair: `crypto_kpp_set_secret(tfm, NULL, 0);`
 	   Note, it is permissible to also set an externally-provided key here.